Recommended tech & dev stack

 Infrastructure

-The physical (or virtual) hardware which your site runs on, the location of the hosting, and the configuration of those back-end systems can have a huge impact on the performance of your site.
+The physical (or virtual) hardware on which your site runs, the location of the hosting, and the configuration of those back-end systems can have a huge impact on the performance of your site.
 Getting the right hosting and CDN setup is one of the most impactful changes you can make to improve and manage performance.

 I’m obsessed with speed, and Servebolt is by far the fastest WordPress hosting I’ve ever encountered.
 The easy setup and management, excellent customer service, and lightning-fast response times are genuinely delightful.
 Comes with a handy WordPress optimisation plugin, too.